zipvilization/Zipvilization/world/time/index.md

 At the technical layer:

-Solum leaves circulation permanently.
+SOLUM leaves circulation permanently.

 Inside Zipvilization:

-that territory becomes **Permanent Nature**.
+that Territory becomes **Permanent Nature**.

-Time and Burn therefore interact conceptually through permanence.
+Time and Burn therefore share a conceptual property:

+**permanence.**

 A Colonist may change future decisions.

-A territory may change ownership.
+Territory may change control.

 A balance may rise or fall.

-But some events create boundaries that future participants must inherit.
+But some events create conditions that future participants inherit.

 Permanent Nature is one.